Republican Villagers Nation Party: 1960s

 On June 12, 1960, following the May 27 coup d’état, the junta, dubbed the "National Unity Committee", dissolved the parliament and on June 13, closed the district organizations of all political parties.
 In 1961, when the civil parliamentary system was once again in effect, on October 15, the general elections were held, at which the Republican Villagers’ Nation Party received 14% of the votes to emerge as the third party and win 54 seats in the parliament and 16 senators.
 However, Osman Bölükbaşı refused to take place in the coalition government.

 The CKMP members of parliament along with the members from the four remaining parties and the independent members signed a declaration on October 11, 1962, stating that they are "determined and decisive to confront any transgressions of the foundation built by the national revolution of May 27."
-Subsequently the parliament decided a partial pardon for political prisoners.
+Subsequently, the parliament decided a partial pardon for political prisoners.
 On June 15, 1962, the CKMP became part of the coalition led by İsmet İnönü.

 Split in the party

 In 1962, the party faced with the problem of coalition partnership.
-Up to 1962 CKMP had always been an opposition party.
-But in 1962 for the first time, CKMP was offered to take part in İsmet İnönü's coalition government. (see the 27th government of Turkey.)
+Up to 1962, CKMP had always been an opposition party.
+Also in 1962, the CKMP was offered to take part in İsmet İnönü's coalition government for the first time. (see the 27th government of Turkey.)
 Although this offer was attractive for most of the party members, Osman Bölükbaşı was against serving under İsmet İnönü.
-Thus a group of MPs under the leadership of Osman Bölükbaşı issued from the party.
+Thus, a group of MPs under the leadership of Osman Bölükbaşı issued from the party.
 The new chairman of the party was Ahmet Oğuz.
 The party participated in the coalition government and one member, Hasan Dincer, became the deputy prime minister.
 But without the rhetoric of Osman Bölükbaşı the party began to lose support.
 Between the general elections in 1961 and 1965 the support dropped from 14% to 2.2%.
 Meanwhile, in 1965 Bölükbaşı refounded the Nation Party, which received 6.3% in the elections of that year.